-- 9. Speaking for the DUP, Robinson said his party's attendance at the negotiations was on foot of an invitation from the Secretary of State from 4 June arising from the Entry Into Negotiations Act.
-His party was not bound by the 6 June document nor by Ground Rules.
-He had argued in the House of Commons that some parties did not accept Ground Rules, that his party would seek to change them and at no stage did HMG or any other party indicate that that could not happen.
+- to endorse a document in which they had not had a part in drawing 9.
+Speaking for the DUP, Robinson said his party's attendance at the negotiations was on foot of an invitation from the Secretary of State from 4 June arising from the Entry Into Negotiations Act. party was not bound by the 6 June document nor by Ground Rules. had argued in the House of Commons that some parties did not accept Ground Rules, that his party would seek to change them and at no stage did HMG or any other party indicate that that could not happen.
 The key issue was to ensure a level playing field, and that the negotiations were not set on a course designated by only some of the participants.
 There had to be collective ownership of the process.
 It was therefore of fundamental importance to know what was the status of Ground Rules.
 Cedric Wilson (UKUP), supporting the DUP line, claimed the Chairman's position, powers and rules were the cornerstone of the process.
-His fear, and that of the people he represented, was that if the rules were fixed, then so too might be the outcome. - 10.
+His fear, and that of the people he represented, was that if the rules were fixed, then so too might be the outcome. to marry on, and demanded to know from the Trish what - 10.
 Trimble, for the UUP, maintained that for the purposes of the negotiations there was a need for a single set of rules but chose principally to focus on some of the amendments which had been tabled.
 In particular, he noted that the two Governments proposed amendment to Rule 17A while the wording was different from that proposed by his party went some way to meet his concerns.
-He suggested that the way to proceed was by moving through the newly circulated papers, seeing how much of the Rules could be agreed and, if it was found that agreement could not be reached, then the Rules CONFIDENTIAL should be parked and the delegates go on to define the agenda for the opening plenary.
+He suggested that the way to proceed was by moving through the newly circulated papers, seeing how much of the Rules could be agreed and, if it was found that agreement could not be reached, then the Rules CONFIDENTIAL